 - Then add the cream cheese and cream together with the butter for 2-3 minutes until they are whipped and free of lumps, scrape down the bowl occasionally.

 - Slowly add confectionary sugar, 2-3 cups at a time, alternating with the liquid (vanilla extract and heavy cream), and beat until desired consistency is reached.
 Add salt if desired.

 - Level off the cakes by removing any domes.
 Place a dollop of frosting on your cake board and place the bottom layer of cake centered on a cake board.

-- Pipe a layer of frosting in circles working outside edge to the middle.
+- Pipe a layer of frosting in circles working outside the edge to the middle.
 Spread evenly with an offset spatula.
 Add the second layer of cake, inverted.
-Apply a crumb coat the cake and put in the freezer for 5-10 minutes.
-Remove from freezer and add remaining frosting to the side and top of the cake.
+Apply a crumb coat to the cake and put it in the freezer for 5-10 minutes.
+Remove from the freezer and add remaining frosting to the side and top of the cake.
 Use your hands to gently push the walnuts into the side of the frosting.

 - To make gluten-free: Use a one-for-one cup gluten-free flour replacement